sorecords/image_sequence_updater/README.md

 Disabling checkbox will:
 - Remove all nodes previously created by add-on and relink Image Sequence nodes outputs back to where they were linked to.
 - Remove from the project file all images previously loaded by add-on if they are not used in the project anymore (files on disc remain untouched anyway).

-# WARNINGS
-As this is a kind of hack out of Blender render systems, it may randomly produce crashes and errors.
-Some of them can be fixed and some are not (like internal Blender C-errors).
-If you caught any issues please write here: https://github.com/sorecords/image_sequence_updater/issues.
-Error log is much appreciated.
-You can get it from the Blender Toggle System Console on Windows and with launching Blender from Terminal on Mac.